By Published On: May 17, 2021

 Comments

 Congratulations!
-I bet Adeline will be a great big sister.
+I bet your girl will be a great big sister.

 And yes, I’m like a bird too.
 I think a lot of us are.
 Thank you for being vulnerable.
 I think many coaches (and moms) do have dark days, but feel that can’t be shown.